2020 Official Coded Variety Trials

 View Official Trial Location Sites

 Results from the Official Variety Trials sites were good to excellent.
 Stands in the trials were generally very good this year.
-10 sites were used for variety approval calculations.
-One site was abandoned due to erratic emergence (Casselton) and two were abandoned due to soil compaction (Humboldt and Argyle).
-Rhizoctonia was less prevalent in 2017 yet showed an increase from 2016 in yield trials.
+Ten sites were used for variety approval calculations.
+One site was abandoned due to erratic emergence (Humbolt) and two were used for Aphanomyces Specialty (Climax and Georgetown).
+Rhizoctonia was prevalent in 2018 and showed an increase from 2017 in yield trials.
 Seed treatments and two applications of Quadris were used to control Rhizoctonia.
-Based upon susceptible plot observations, root aphids had only a slight effect on varieties in 2017.
+Based upon susceptible plot observations, root aphids were present in low levels at nine (9) sites.
 Preliminary root aphid evaluations are in progress, but seed companies may know tolerance levels of their varieties.
-Revenue calculations in 2017 are based on a hypothetical $48.49 payment (5-year rolling average) at 17.5% sugar and 1.5% SLM not considering hauling or production costs.
+Revenue calculations in 2018 are based on a hypothetical $46.40 payment (5-year rolling average) at 17.5% sugar and 1.5% SLM not considering hauling or production costs.